-[Section 51 amended by No. 89 of 1994 s.
+[Section 51 amended: No. 89 of 1994 s.
 39 and 41; No. 58 of 1999 s.
 83(1) and (3).]

 52. Street levels and widths

 (1) Where an energy operator proposes to place any works in any street, the local or other authority responsible for determining the level of that street shall, within 14 days of the service of a written request from the energy operator, furnish the energy operator with particulars of any ascertained or proposed levels, or method of surfacing, of that street, and in default of the furnishing of those particulars the existing contour of the street shall for the purposes of the energy operator relating to those works be deemed to be the level.